datadocs/duckdb/SYNCING_WITH_UPSTREAM.md

-Next, after successfully rebasing the all changes into the target branch/tag, please do the following checks  :
+Next, after successfully rebasing the all changes into the target branch/tag, please do the following checks:

 1. Clean and rebuild DuckDB again: `make clean && ./scripts/build-duckdb-for-datadocs.sh release -${NEW_VER}`
 2. Run built DuckDB shell (bin file: `./build/release/duckdb`) perform at least the following tests: